vmware-tanzu/community-edition/docs/site/content/docs/edge/glossary.md

 ### Bootstrap

-The bootstrap (noun) machine is the laptop, host, or server on which you download and run the Tanzu CLI.
-This is where the initial bootstrapping (verb) of a management cluster occurs before it is pushed to the platform where it will run.
+In the context of a managed cluster, the bootstrap (noun) machine is the laptop, host, or server on which you download and run the Tanzu CLI.
+This is where the initial bootstrapping (verb) of a managed cluster occurs before it is pushed to the platform where it will run.
+In the process of deploying a management cluster, a [Kind](https://kind.sigs.k8s.io/) bootstrap cluster is created on your bootstrap machine.
+This bootstrap cluster then deploys a cluster on your specified provider.
 You run `tanzu`, `kubectl` and other commands on the bootstrap machine.

-Using the Tanzu CLI to deploy a cluster to a target platform is often referred to as bootstrapping (verb).

 ## C